acifer/wikiconflict/README.md

 ## Prepearing the code.
-First clone this repository in a folder
+After you clone this repository in a folder follow the following step to rerun the analysis

-## Download the Pre-Trained word vectors
+### 1. Download the Pre-Trained word vectors

 Use fast text [word vectors](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md) from [https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec]

-## Creating required directory for storing the intermediate and final outcome of analysis.
+### 2. Creating required directory for storing the intermediate and final outcome of analysis.

 Inside wikiconflict folder create the root folder /data for storing all the results of analysis.
-#### Inside /data create various subfolders.
+Inside /data create various subfolders.
 Each of these subfolders will store data at various stage of processing.
 1. /content
 2. /change objects
 3. /change_vector